-Top Rated Criminal Defense Attorney in Burlingame, CA
+Top rated Criminal Defense attorney in Burlingame, CaliforniaLaw Office of Paula Canny

 Paula Canny is a zealous advocate of people from all walks of life in all type of cases.
 She loves her clients.
 She loves her causes.